A Better Country

 The Trouble with Patriotism

 There are a lot of people who are very caught up in patriotism.
 Here in the United States it is often equated with being a "good Christian."
-That is to say, if you are a "good Christian" you will also be patriotic, you will also "love your country", and your allegiance will be to the "good, ol' USA".
+That is to say, if you are a "good Christian" you will also be patriotic, you will also "love your country," and your allegiance will be to the "good, ol' USA" (and, "of course," a specific political party).
 "God and country" is a common theme, though I'd say that "country and God" was a better word order judging by people's speech and actions.

-This is an election year in the U.S. and emotions will be running high in many churches.
-Politics is a BIG subject and many pastors will be openly or covertly plugging for the candidate they want all "their members" to vote for.
+This is an election year [again] in the U.S. and emotions will be running high in many churches.
+Politics is a BIG subject and many pastors will be openly or covertly plugging for the candidate for whom they want all "their members" to vote.
 (Too bad more of them don't think of the people as God's heritage, as it really is, and let Him lead the people to vote or not vote as HE sees fit.
 1 Peter 5:3 Neither as being lords over God's heritage, but being ensamples to the flock.)

 I wonder what some of these folks would think if they heard that Christians in the former USSR were trying to restore that nation to "it's old glory."
 Or, how about the Christians in Germany trying to restore it "to it's former power and glory."
 They would more than likely rush to tell us that those were not "Christian nations."
 Well, neither is this one in reality.
 And besides that, Germany did have much salt during the time of the Reformation.